ah teaches information design (Structuring Content lecture)

 Today's critique context

-A series of sketches exploring hierarchy in layout
+A series of sketches exploring symmetrical mobile layouts

 Good content structure